 Originally armoires were used to store personal belongings and treasures because there were no built-in cupboards or closets, even in the homes of the wealthy.

 When built-in closets became the norm, armoires were freed up for other uses.
-During the last decades of the 20th century, armoires became popular for storing TVs, audio equipment, CDs, and DVDs.
+During the last decades of the 20th century, armoires became popular for storing TVs, audio equipment and other tech equipment.
 Shut the doors, and all you see is a striking piece of furniture.
 Armoires also became part of the evolving home office.
 Their generous proportions and ample storage space helped hide away computers, monitors and files when not in use, making home offices relatively clutter-free.

 Armoires have also served another important purpose through time.
 They have been used to provide decorative accents or focal points in rooms.
 Its very size makes an armoire hard to miss, and depending on its color and style; it can give any room character.
 Many people buy them for that reason alone, and all that extra storage space is a bonus.